No items found.

 Lumbar Osteoarthritis

-Lumbar osteoarthritis—or osteoarthritis of the lower back—is one of the most common findings on medical images.
-Yet it remains one of the most poorly understood conditions.
+Lumbar osteoarthritis—or lower back osteoarthritis—is among the most frequent findings on medical images.
+Yet, it remains one of the most misunderstood conditions.
 Seeing "arthritis" or "degenerative changes" on an X-ray or MRI report can be frightening.
 It suggests damage that cannot be repaired.
 It...

 Hip Bursitis